Visit Piedras Blancas Elephant Seal Rookery in San Simeon

 At sea, the elephant seals live a solitary life.
 Once back at the rookery, the mammals “re-establish” their social network.
 The elephant seals are never on the beaches near San Simeon at the same time.
 Nevertheless, an average elephant seal hauls out two times a year to mate, birth, and molt.

 You have more opportunities for northern elephant seals photography from January through May.
-During this time, thousand of the mammals winter at the Piedras Blancas Northern Elephant Seal Rookery.
+During this time, thousands of the mammals winter at the Piedras Blancas Northern Elephant Seal Rookery.
 Far fewer elephant seals linger in the San Simeon area in July and August.

-Visit the Piedras Blancas Northern Elephant Seal Rookery
+How to Visit the Piedras Blancas Northern Elephant Seal Rookery

 The second (Hearst Castle is the first) most photographed place in the San Simeon region, the Piedras Blancas Northern Elephant Seal Rookery sits roughly 5 miles north of the coastal village.
 The area is free to visit for both the marine mammals and humans.

-Interestingly enough, the San Simeon’s beaches couldn’t possibly attract so many spectators a few decades ago.
+Interestingly enough, San Simeon’s beaches couldn’t possibly attract so many spectators a few decades ago.
 The fate of the region changed drastically in 1990 when a large colony of the northern elephant seals claimed the area as their breeding and birthing location.

 Today, the Piedras Blancas Northern Elephant Seal Rookery is the only destination in the world that offers easy access and plenty of opportunities to observe and photograph these mammals from the land.